Behavioral and Decision Sciences, MBDS

 Penn’s Master of Behavioral and Decision Sciences (MBDS) is informed by contemporary theories and research methods of behavioral economics, decision sciences, network analysis and public policy.
 Our program equips students with theoretical and practical tools to address a variety of real-life problems, putting you ahead of the curve in a growing field of study.
 The interdisciplinary degree prepares you to understand how individuals and groups make decisions, and how to affect those decisions.
 Our world-renowned faculty and researchers are also leading practitioners in their fields.
 With their expertise, you are guided to apply what you learn to real-life problems in areas such as social and public policy, law, education, business and medicine.

-To fulfill the requirements for this degree program, you must complete nine courses including a capstone research project.
-You can finish the coursework in one full-time academic year, using the summer to complete the capstone research project, or at a part-time flexible pace.
+To fulfill the requirements for this degree program, you must complete nine courses including the two-part Capstone.
+You can finish the coursework in one full-time academic year or at a part-time flexible pace.

 During your studies, you establish a theoretical, methodological and quantitative foundation in the field with a common core covering behavioral economics, psychology, social norms and public policy.
 You learn to model how individuals and groups make decisions, the behavioral and neural foundations of decision-making, and have the opportunity to design lab and field experiments to test your hypotheses.
 You are taught to create and analyze computational models of social emergence, and use network analysis to understand how behavior can spread or dissolve.

-You may select a concentration in an area such as social science, public health, neuroscience, education, or social and public policy.
-Students interested in real-world applications can work with faculty members who employ their research in fields like social and public policy, education, law, business and medicine.
+In areas such as social science, public health, neuroscience, education, or social and public policy, students interested in real-world applications can work with faculty members who employ their research in fields like social and public policy, education, law, business and medicine.